justisCrocker/right_shift_python/README.md

 # right_shift_python

 ## A recreation of iMocha coding challenge with Revature.
+## Write your code in main.py, and check HELP.md for help with running tests
 ## Bellow is the entire original prompt copied

 Brute Force: Right Shift